 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

-There is certain milking equipment that you need when you own a homestead dairy animal.
+There is certain milking equipment and supplies that you need when you own a homestead dairy animal.
 Be it a cow, or a goat, you need these essential items to get the job done and keep your milk clean and tasting fresh.

 We’ve had both a family milk cow and dairy goats.
 We plan to add another (A2/A2) dairy cow in the future in addition to our goats.
 This will ensure that we can have an animal in milk year round as well as make all the dairy goods and even goat’s milk soap.
 But, I digress this is about milking equipment, not my fancy dreams.

-Milking Equipment and Supplies
+Top 6 Milking Equipment and Supplies

 More Great Posts: